top of page

 • Factory functional and “pop-up” roll bars are acceptable, such as Porsche Boxster or BMW Z3, with Owner’s Manual [you must present the owner’s manual when you go through technical inspection] that confirms that they are “Rollover Protection” not “Style” Bars.

-• Factory function “pop-up” rollbars must still pass the “broomstick” test.
+• Factory functional “pop-up” rollbars must still pass the “broomstick” test.
 [All convertibles are required to have either OEM/Factory Rollover Protection or approved aftermarket rollover protection that is 1” higher than the driver’s helmet while seated in a normal seating position.]

 • Mazda MX5/Miata, Honda S2000, and Dodge Viper convertibles all require an aftermarket roll bar.